DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 The Best Coffee Scrubs to Buy

-Don’t have time to make your own DIY coffee scrubs?
+Don’t have time to make your own homemade body scrubs?
 Consider shopping for homemade coffee scrubs from a number of wonderful artisans at Etsy.
 I love the following product available for purchase:

 - Whipped Coffee Body Scrub: This whipped coffee brown sugar soap scrub recipe combines and exfoliating bath whip with a homemade body scrub for a luxurious two-in-one product.
 This paraben free and cruelty free product has been designed to bring you to a stress free state by combining the therapeutic benefits of a sugar scrub with the luxurious feel of a cleansing, foaming bath whip.
 Enjoy this skin care product on your hands and body to feel instantly refreshed or to indulge in a spa day at home.

-- Coffee Scrub Soap:This coffee scrub soap is an ideal solution for exfoliating skin to remove tough dirt and grime as well as for neutralizing kitchen odors.
+- Coffee Scrub Soap:This two-in-one soap and exfoliating body scrub is an ideal solution for exfoliating skin to remove tough dirt and grime as well as for neutralizing kitchen odors.
 Formulated with a double strong pot of organic coffee and coffee grounds, this soap has a light, natural coffee fragrance.

 - Shea Butter Coffee Scrub: This best selling body scrub is hand crafted with a combination of ground coffee and moisturizing shea body butter.
 In addition it’s also infused with green coffee oil for its skin benefits along with coffee essential oil for a natural scent.
 This artisan body scrub is ideal not just self care, but also to give as homemade gifts.